sandialabs/pyNuMAD/docs/user-guide/solid_models.rst

 #.
 AND/OR run Sierra SD with: launch -n 10 salinas -i sd.i, where n is the
    number of CPUs.

-An example called `cubit_solid.py` exists in the examples folder.
+An example called `cubit_solid.py` exists in the examples folder illustrates these steps.

 Discontinuous meshes in Abaqus
 ------------------------------